 The Mauritius government has a history of constructive engagement with global institutions and trading partners.
 It is a member of the Southern African Development Community (SADC), Common Market for Eastern and Southern Africa (COMESA), and the African Union (AU).

-Because of this, travelling on a Mauritius passport means immigration officials will welcome you into most places around the world.
+Because of this, traveling on a Mauritius passport means immigration officials will welcome you into most places around the world.

 As a Mauritius citizen, you can be registered in Mauritius for tax purposes.
-This registration allows you to benefit from Mauritius’s taxations requirements and treaties.
+This registration allows you to benefit from Mauritius’ taxation requirements and treaties.
 You’ll normally need to be living in the country for at least 6 months of the year to benefit from the excellent tax rates.

 Access to a Mauritius Passport

 See below for the benefits of the highly-ranked and powerful Mauritius passport.